julianeon/julianeon/product_support.md

 - Consider visual communication (video, screenshots with arrows, etc.) when things are difficult to explain over plain text.

-On the topic of collaboration, I think [GitHub](https://github.blog/2023-10-04-how-to-communicate-like-a-github-engineer-our-principles-practices-and-tools/) has good guidelines.
+On the topic of communication, I endorse these rules (adapted from [GitHub](https://github.blog/2023-10-04-how-to-communicate-like-a-github-engineer-our-principles-practices-and-tools/)).

 - Write things down.
 - Make work visible and overcommunicate.